Experienced Legal Representation for Mistreated Patients in Waterbury, CT

 Wrongful death actions may be brought in medical malpractice cases when the negligence of a physician and/or hospital results in not only injury to a patient, but death.
 Wrongful death claims based on medical malpractice often are extremely technical, lengthy, and grueling legal fights.
 As with all medical malpractice cases, the facts, medical expert testimony, and evidence must show by a preponderance of the evidence that the death occurred due to the negligence of the treating physician.
 This is a high standard to meet, and that is why it is crucial to work with an experienced medical malpractice attorney when bringing a wrongful death claim based on medical malpractice.

 When choosing a Waterbury medical malpractice wrongful death attorney, there is no substitute for experience.
-The medical malpractice attorneys and legal team at Berkowitz Hanna have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
+The medical malpractice attorneys and legal team at Berkowitz and Hanna LLC have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
 We have an incredible track record in successfully initiating and resolving these extremely challenging and painful matters for our clients.

 Get in Touch with a Waterbury Medical Malpractice Attorney Right Away

 No one deserves to suffer because someone they trusted let them down.
 Society asks a lot of doctors, but it’s for a good reason – we depend on them to use their extensive training and expertise to keep us safe, well, and alive.
 When they fail to do that, someone is going to have to bear the financial burden of their mistakes.
 That someone shouldn’t be you.